-Congress reauthorized the Older Americans Act (OAA) in 2006.
-The reauthorization included new programs requiring states and local governments to address challenges brought by the aging of the Baby Boom generation.
+Congress last reauthorized the Older Americans Act (OAA) in 2006.
+The next reauthorization is currently on the federal legislative agenda.
+The 2006 legislation included new programs requiring states and local governments to address challenges brought by the aging of the Baby Boom generation.
 Unfortunately, the reauthorization did not include any additional funding, other than a small increase for the National Family Caregiver Program.
-The reauthorization also includes provisions encouraging better federal, state and local coordination of services provided to persons in both in-home and community-based settings but did not specify how these provisions would be implemented.
+The reauthorization also included provisions encouraging better federal, state and local coordination of services provided to persons in both in-home and community-based settings but did not specify how these provisions would be implemented.